microsoft/ai-tour-26-zava-diy-dataset-plus-mcp/data/database/README.md

 ## Quick Start

+### How to Generate the Zava DIY PostgreSQL Database

-To generate the complete Zava DIY database:
+To generate the complete Zava DIY PostgreSQL database:

 ```bash
 # Navigate to the database directory